AMC Javelin: Legacy

-Hellcat-powered AMC Javelin AMX

-Ringbrothers of Spring Green, Wisconsin, built a custom 1972 AMC Javelin AMX powered by a "Hellcat" Hemi for the 2017 Specialty Equipment Market Association SEMA show.
-The 6.2-liter Hemi Mopar engine is fitted with a Whipple 4.5-liter supercharger and tuned to Wegner Motorsports to produce 1036 hp.
-The car was built for Prestone and is called "Defiant".
+A customized 1972 AMC Javelin AMX powered by a "Hellcat" Hemi was prepared for the 2017 Specialty Equipment Market Association SEMA show.
+The cusomizing company owners had known about a Javelin in their hometown for many years and finally acquired it for this project.
+The wheelbase was extended 6.5 in by placing the front wheels forward and adding a new carbon fiber front fenders, hood, and grille.
+The engine is a 6.2-liter Hemi Mopar fitted with a Whipple 4.5-liter supercharger and tuned to Wegner Motorsports to produce 1036 hp.
+The car was built for Prestone (maker of antifreeze and other fluids) and is called "Defiant".